ShlomiMix/E-commerce/README.md

 # 🌟 OnlineBrandsShop

+Welcome to Trendy Threads, a full-stack e-commerce clothing shop application built with the latest web technologies.
+This application allows users to explore a wide variety of clothing items, manage their shopping cart, and place online orders seamlessly.
+With an intuitive admin panel, managing products, audiences, companies, categories, subcategories, colors and sizes is a breeze.

 ## Introduction

 OnlineBrandsShop is a full-stack e-commerce application designed to provide a seamless shopping experience.
 This project includes both frontend and backend implementations, utilizing a wide range of modern technologies.